wacncontent/CustomizeTool/removeCommentMooncakeOutput2/articles/virtual-network/virtual-networks-arm-asm-s2s.md

 5. Create a new cloud service to host the VM by running the command below.

-		New-AzureService -ServiceName "v1v2svc01" -Location "China East" New-AzureVM -ServiceName "v1v2svc01" –VNetName "vnet01" –VMs $vm1
+		New-AzureService -ServiceName "v1v2svc01" -Location "China East" New-AzureVM -ServiceName "v1v2svc01" -VNetName "vnet01" -VMs $vm1

 ### Step 3: Create a VPN gateway for the classic VNet

-To create the VPN gateway for vnet01 by using the classic Azure Management Portal, follow the instructions below.
+To create the VPN gateway for vnet01 by using the Azure Classic Management Portal, follow the instructions below.

-1. Open the classic Azure Management Portal at https://manage.windowsazure.cn.
+1. Open the Azure Classic Management Portal at https://manage.windowsazure.cn.
 If necessary, specify your credentials.
 2. Scroll down on the list of **ALL ITEMS** and click **NETWORKS**.
 3. On the list of virtual networks, click **vnet01**, and then click on **CONFIGURE**.
 4. Under **site-to-site connectivity**, enable the **Connect to the local network** checkbox.